 Mr. Jörg Seegert

-Further and detailed information about the course as well as the programme (session topics etc.) of the event are available soon! conference website!
+Further and detailed information about the course as well as the programme (session topics etc.) of the event are available at the conference website! conference website!

 > 8 WRHC | 3rd announcement | 06/2017 (download as *.pdf)

 Thus, great strides could be made by developing integrative holistic concepts that consider the interlinkages between technical and ‘natural’ freshwater compartments, while specifically addressing the singularity of urban catchments and relations with their environs.
 This could be achieved by filling the gap between the technology-focused urban water management as practiced at present and modern river basin management, which tends to underappreciate the role of urban water systems.

 The 9th Water Research Horizon Conference will bring together scientists, practitioners and policy-makers with diverse backgrounds to engage in a multilateral exchange about the role of research to address the challenges of future urban water management in the face of global change – including demographic and global urbanization trends.
 Blue cities are the vision, where blue encapsulates the notion of both sufficient and clean water for citizens and nature.
 This perspective will guide the presentations and discussion panels that are organised in six thematic session.

 - Water in the City of the Future (track B)